nicolasdiez/django-weather-app/README.md

 How to Run the Weather App server:

-1. Using CLI, go to the WeatherApp project path (where the manage.py is located):
+1. Using CLI, go to the WeatherApp project path (where the manage.py is located): \n
 $ cd /c/djangoweather/weather

 2. Start Django web server with this command: